TuringLang/MCMCTempering.jl/README.md

 ## Supporting MCMCTempering

 This package can easily be extended to support any sampler following the lightweight `AbstractMCMC` interface.
-This tutorial uses `AdvancedHMC` as an example of how to support `MCMCTempering`.

 ### The simple way